 WHO CAN BE HELD LIABLE FOR A PERSONAL INJURY?

-In Ohio, personal injury claims are generally governed by the legal concept of negligence.
+In Ohio, personal injury lawsuits and claims are generally governed by the legal concept of negligence.
 Black’s Law Dictionary defines negligence as doing something or failing to do something that a reasonable person either would or would not do under similar circumstances, and those who engage in this type of conduct can be held accountable either through an insurance company claim or through a personal injury lawsuit.
 If the negligence of another party led to your injuries, they can be held liable for your damages.
 The liable party may be an individual, a business, a manufacturer, a medical professional, or any other person or entity that contributed to your accident.
 Ultimately, negligent parties must always be held accountable for the damage that they have caused.

 HOW LONG DO I HAVE TO BRING A PERSONAL INJURY CLAIM IN OHIO?

 In Ohio, you have two years to file a personal injury claim.
 This is a very strict time limit that you must take seriously.
 If you fail to take action, you could lose out on your legal rights.
 There can sometimes be a dispute over exactly when the two year time limit ‘clock’ begins to run.
-In the majority of injury cases, it starts running from the date of the accident itself.
+In the majority of personal injury cases, it starts running from the date of the accident itself.
 However, there is an exception for cases in which the injury could not have been noticed right away.
 In those cases, the clock starts running from the date that the victim either discovered or should have reasonably discovered their injuries.
 As an example, this might be an issue in a case where a medication caused serious internal injuries.
 The victim may not have been aware of their damages for a substantial amount of time.
 The best way to protect yourself is always by taking immediate action.
 As soon as you know something is wrong, get yourself to a doctor and contact an experienced personal injury attorney.

 HOW CAN A TOLEDO PERSONAL INJURY ATTORNEY HELP YOU RECOVER COMPENSATION?